sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 #### `isInGamut`

-Returns whether `color` is in-gamut for its color space (as opposed to having one or more of its channels out of bounds, like `rgb(300 0 0)`).
+Returns whether `this` is in-gamut for its color space (as opposed to having one or more of its channels out of bounds, like `rgb(300 0 0)`).

 ```ts